varabyte/kotter/README.md

 ```

 Within a Konsole block, you can also use the `scopedState` method.
 This creates a new scope within which any state will
 be automatically discarded after it ends.
-This is what the scoped text effect methods are doing for you under the hood,
-actually.

 ```kotlin
 konsole {